udacity-om/ud_self_driving_car_engineer/CarND-Advanced-Lane-Lines/writeup_template.md

 Using the lane pixels I fit a 2nd order polynomial, x = ay^2 + by + c (line 31-32, cell 11, advanced_lane_lines.ipynb), and the result is as shown below:

-![alt text][image7]
+![alt text][image8]

 Another image showing how the window re-centers for curved lanes

-![alt text][image8]
+![alt text][image9]

 #### 5. Radius of curvature of the lane and the position of the vehicle with respect to center.

-* The radius of curvature is calculated using the function `findRadiusOfCurvature()` (line 52-53, cell 11, advanced_lane_lines.ipynb)
+* The radius of curvature is calculated using the function `findRadiusOfCurvature()` (line 83-84, cell 11, advanced_lane_lines.ipynb)
    * The radius of curvature is given by: (1 + (x')^2)^1.5 / abs(x'').
 Taking the derivatives of x = ay^2 + by + c,
    * First derivative: x' = 2ay + b
    * Second derivative: x'' = 2a
    * Substituting in the radius of curvature formula, we get (1 + (2ay + b)^2)^1.5 / abs(2a).
 This is implemented in line 4-12, cell 6, advanced_lane_lines.ipynb

-* The position of the vehicle is calculated using the function `findCarPosition()` (line 75, cell 11, advanced_lane_lines.ipynb)
+* The position of the vehicle is calculated using the function `findCarPosition()` (line 106, cell 11, advanced_lane_lines.ipynb)
   * I found the position of the veicle by taking the difference of center of image and center of lane lines.
 The center of the image is half of the image width(1280/2 = 640).
 The center of the lane lines is the average of x position of right and left lanes at the bottom of the image, i.e x value corresponding to y = image height(720).
 This is implemented in line 3-10, cell 7, advanced_lane_lines.ipynb

 #### 6. Example image of the result plotted back down onto the road such that the lane area is identified clearly.

 The lane is drawn onto the warped image using `cv2.fillPoly()` function and then the image is unwarped using helper function `unwarpImage()`.
 This unwarped image is combined with the original image using `cv2.addWeighted()` function to get the final image.
 Using `cv2.putText()` function, the radius of curvature and position of car are displayed on the final image.
-I implemented these steps in lines 78-104, cell 11, advanced_lane_lines.ipynb.
+I implemented these steps in lines 109-135, cell 11, advanced_lane_lines.ipynb.
 Here is an example of my result on a test image:

-![alt text][image9]
+![alt text][image10]

 ---